 Wilderness First Responder (WFR)

-A more in-depth (and more expensive) class that will land you a certification – also offered by REI and NOLS.
+A more in-depth (and more expensive) course that will land you a certification – offered by Aerie Backcountry Medicine and NOLS (also check with your local colleges).
 This is the one usually required for professional guides and trip leaders.

 BLISTER CARE